 - 4 tablespoons mayonnaise to taste

 - 1 teaspoon seasoning such as tajin or cajun, to taste

 - 4 tablespoon finely shreaded cojita cheese or Parmesan

 - Preheat a grill to 350 degrees F (175 degrees C).

 - Place the corn with its husk on in boated foil, then pour in ¼ can of beer, then fully wrap tightly with the foil.
 Repeat for all four cobs of corn.

-- Place the foiled corn on a hot grill and cook for 15 minutes, turning every 5.
+- Place the foiled corn on the preheated grill and cook for 15 minutes, turning every 5.

 - Unwrap the cooked corn and pull back the husk or fully remove.

 - Return the corn to the hot grill to get a char on the corn.